|LW.10012 / LW.11764

 The Racial Justice Clinic provides an opportunity for students to work on landmark, cutting edge civil rights litigation with the national office of the ACLU.
 Clinic students explore current challenges to, and creative strategies for, engaging in racial justice advocacy and litigation.
 Students also learn pre-trial case development and negotiation skills through simulations.

-Students in the Racial Justice Clinic may work on any of these matters under the supervision of ACLU legal staff, Professor Vanita Gupta, deputy legal director in charge of the Center on Justice at the ACLU, and Professor Claudia Angelos of the full-time NYU faculty, and lawyers on the ACLU legal staff.
+Students in the Racial Justice Clinic may work on any of these matters under the supervision of Professor Dale Ho, Director of the ACLU’s Voting Rights Project, Professor Jason Williamson, Staff Attorney for the ACLU’s Criminal Law Reform Project, Professor Claudia Angelos of the full-time NYU faculty, and lawyers on the ACLU legal staff.
 Clinic students work collaboratively with the faculty, the ACLU lawyers, and each other on the tasks that the litigation calls for, including making intake decisions, handling clients, case investigation, planning and strategy, drafting pleadings, motions, and briefs, and preparing depositions and motions argument.

 The fieldwork is supported by a weekly 2-hour seminar that considers the challenges that face civil rights plaintiffs, their lawyers, their adversaries, and other participants in the process.
 The seminar involves simulations in pretrial skills that provide students with an opportunity to engage in lawyering activities in the pretrial process, including client counseling, media advocacy, motions, discovery and depositions, and negotiation.
-We also consider the issues raised by impact civil rights work and racial justice advocacy and read and discuss of theories of racial injustice and remediation.
+We also consider the issues raised by impact civil rights work and racial justice advocacy and read and discuss critical race theory and other theories of racial injustice and remediation.
 As part of that process, students also have the chance to plan and facilitate discussions with guest speakers from the ACLU who have expertise in the particular areas of law covered in the clinic.
 Finally, we often discuss the challenges that students face in their cases in order more effectively to advance the interests of the clinic’s clients and also so that the rich field work in which each clinic student is involved becomes a basis for broader student learning.